Anāl language

-Anal is written in the Latin script, with a literacy rate of about 87%.
+Anal is also written in the Latin script, with a literacy rate of about 74%.

+Langet may be a dialect, though its position within Kukish is uncertain (Shafer 1955:106).

 Geographical distribution

-Anal is spoken in Chandel district, southeastern Manipur, on the banks of the Chakpi River in Chandel, Chakpikarong, and Tangnoupal subdivisions (Ethnologue).
+Anal is spoken in southeastern Manipur, in the Chandel district, on the banks of the Chakpi River in towns such as Chandel and Chakpikarong, and also in the Tengnoupal district (Ethnologue).

 Phonology

 Consonants

 /dʒ/ can also be heard as a glide [j] in free variation.

 Vowels

 Vocabulary

 The following vocabulary exemplifies words in the language.